Ashuu02/Krypt/README.md

 📍After a successful transfer of crypto is made it will render the transaction details at the bottom of the page along with a Gif related to the **message** you passed.
 Isn't that interesting!!👻  </br>
 </br>

+PS : Reaload the site after transaction to see your Gif msg

 Do **star**⭐ the Repo if you liked my project.😉